BhavanaThedla/JavaScript-projects/README.md

 # JavaScript-projects
-I have been learning JavaScript and tried to build things using it.
-These are some of my JavaScript projects.
+I build some projects using JavaScript.

 They are: